PieroTechnical/com.pierotechnical.buildandpublishtool/README.md

 - **Version Management:** Automatically update and save version numbers with options to increment minor and fix versions.
 - **Multi-Platform Build:** Support for building and uploading for Windows, Mac, and Linux platforms.
-- **Automated Uploads:** Integrates with itch.io's Butler tool to automate the upload of your game builds.
+- **Automated Uploads:** Integrates with itch.io's Butler tool to automate your game build upload.
 - **Versioned Backups:** Stores backup zip files with version numbers in a dedicated `_versions` subfolder for better organization.
 - **User-Friendly Interface:** Provides a clean and intuitive GUI within the Unity Editor to manage builds and uploads efficiently.